 Curly hair is a work of art!
 It’s a sculpture.
 It isn’t perfect, but nothing in life is!

+Did this post help you learn how to fix frizzy hair?
 Drop me a comment if you have any questions or want personalized help with your curls!